MosheLichman/ZIP-Regression/README.md

 1. numpy and scipy
 2. pandas
 3. cython

-You will need to run the setup.py code first by running the line python setup.py build_ext --inplace.
+4. You also need to run the setup.py.
+Type in the cmd line 'python setup.py build_ext --inplace' in the project directory.